LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 Files
 *****

-Lasso provides access to the local file system through the file and dir objects.
+Lasso provides access to the local file system through the :type:`file` and :type:`dir` types.
 File objects are used to create, delete, read and write file data.
-Dir objects are use to create and delete directories and to iterate directory contents.
+Dir objects are use to create and delete directories and to iterate through directory contents.

 .. _files-path: